aslak3/cpu/README.md

 * 8 x 16 bit general purpose registers
 * 16 bit Program Counter
 * Load an immediate 16 bit quantity at the following address
-* Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement
+* Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement, or the program counter with an immediate displacement
 * Clear instruction
 * Simple status bits: zero, negative, carry
 * ALU operations including